 You can also click-and-drag to create a text box of a fixed size.
 When the text gets too big to fit inside the box, it will create a new line, as opposed to a normal text box which increases its width to fit the content.

-When working with Sketch files downloaded from the internet, or received from a colleague, it may contain fonts that cannot be found on your system.
+When working with Sketch files downloaded from the internet, or received from a colleague, they may contain fonts that cannot be found on your system.
 Sketch has been designed to deal with this case, and displays a badge in the top-right corner of the window alerting you that the design uses fonts that you don’t have:

 Clicking the button will reveal a dialog containing a list of the missing fonts used in the document, and allows you to substitute them by choosing a replacement typeface and font weight.
 Alternatively, you can use this list source and install the offending fonts.